 - Apex Program offers invaluable care for non-adjudicated male and female youth who are between the ages of 12 and 19.
 Young people who benefit most from this program meet diagnostic criteria for a mental health condition, possess an IQ of 70 and above, have a history of trauma, display behavioral concerns, present with educational deficits, and grapple with unresolved grief or substance abuse concerns.

-Each of these programs afford youth the opportunity to partake in the following therapeutic interventions while in our care:
+Each of the programs affords youth the opportunity to partake in the following therapeutic interventions while in our care:

 - Individual therapy, which is conducted once per week or more, depending on the program and youth’s needs